This tutorial shows how to cross-compile a simple Qt5 application for the Beaglebone Black board running Debian using Visual Studio and VisualGDB.

 - Start Visual Studio and open VisualGDB Linux project Wizard:

-- On the first page select “Create a new project -> Application -> Use Qt”:
+- On the first page select “Create a new project -> Application -> Qt -> Qt5-based application”:

-- Build your project by pressing Ctrl-Shift-B:
+- Once the project is created, build it by pressing Ctrl-Shift-B:

 Note that for this option to work, the same user that is used for SSH connection needs to be logged on to the Beaglebone.